Please donate now to support ecological restoration at Rotokare Scenic Reserve - Taranaki's Sanctuary.

 Thank you in advance for your help.
 Every dollar will go towards predator control and species monitoring at Rotokare Scenic Reserve, directly benefiting wildlife and our community.

 We are a community-led, award winning, conservation-based charitable trust in Taranaki.
-As kaitiake our mission is to achieve the highest level of restoration, protection, and enhancement of Rotokare's indigenous ecosystem.
+As kaitiaki our mission is to achieve the highest level of restoration, protection, and enhancement of Rotokare's indigenous ecosystem.

-Hi Anna, Thank you so much for your donation.
+Thank you for thinking of us with your donation.

 Your message will be displayed on the page and emailed to the donor.